Search for issues in a team-managed project

 5. Select Reset to clear your search criteria.

 To broaden your search to more projects, select the Project dropdown and pick your projects.
-Alternatively, you can also select Go to advanced search.
+Alternatively, you can also select Go to all issues.

 If you're searching against a field, you can select Show full list to view the list of available options against your search criteria.
 If your list is too long, you can start typing to get to your option faster.